Open Source Project Leader

 Our objective is to integrate the development of 10 different community projects, involving the administrations responsible for them in the new open and collaborative development model.

 Public review started for our new guidelines that supersede the current AgID "Reuse Catalogue", promoting the publishing of all code on collaborative platforms (such as GitHub or GitLab).
 We aim to go beyond (and simplify) the current system for sharing the code between different administrations, a system which doesn’t have the need for contracts or other bureaucratic impediments.

 Developers Italia now contains a new API catalogue with Swagger integration.
 Further work is planned on this catalogue.

 The guidelines about software reuse based on the open source model become effective.
-In addition to the national enabling platforms, Developers Italia will host the new Reuse Catalogue for open source and reusable software, according to the new guidelines.
+In addition to the national enabling platforms, Developers Italia hosts the new Reuse Catalogue for open source and reusable software, according to the new guidelines.